On the validity of pre-trained transformers for natural language processing in the software engineering domain: Introduction

 \begin{description} \item[\textbf{RQ1:}] Are large pre-trained NLP models for SE able to capture the meaning of SE vocabulary correctly? \item[\textbf{RQ2:}] Do large pre-trained NLP models for SE outperform models pre-trained on general domain data and smaller NLP models that do not require pre-training in SE applications? \end{description}

 We study these research questions using \textit{seBERT}, a BERT\textsubscript{LARGE} model we pre-trained on textual data from Stack Overflow, GitHub, and Jira Issues and BERToverflow, a BERT\textsubscript{BASE} model that was pre-trained by Tabassum\etal~\cite{tabassum-etal-2020-code} on data from Stack Overflow.

-We evaluate the capability of the models to correctly determine the meaning of terms using incomplete sentences that we ask the model to complete, a task typically referred to as Masked Language Modeling (MLM).
+For the first research question, we evaluate the capability of the models to correctly determine the meaning of terms in three ways: the comparison of the vocabularies of the models; their capability to infer missing words in a list of curated sentences; and the capabilities to infer missing polysemes both in a SE domain corpus and a general domain corpus.
+Inferring missing words is a task typically referred to as Masked Language Modeling (MLM).
 Through this, we complement the study by Efstathiou\etal~\cite{Efstathiou2018} to understand the ability of NLP models for SE to not only create valid embeddings, but even predict the correct words given the context.
 Such a prediction goes beyond similarity of single words and would be a strong indicator that NLP models for the SE domain should outperform general domain models because they are demonstrably better at capturing the correct meaning.